-This step by step tutorial shows how to draw an color a manga for beginners.
-It includes both line and color drawing examples for each step.
+This six step tutorial shows how to draw and color a mango for beginners.
+It provides simple illustrated examples and quick and easy to follow instructions

 Step 1 – Draw the Outer Shape of the Mango

 Draw the outer shape of the mango with a slight upwards curve in it’s overall form.
 Make one side narrower and the other wider.
 Also add a small indent on the upper end of the wider side.

 To make the mango look more interesting you can add a leaf.
 First draw it’s outer shape over top of the mango outline and then erase the the part that it overlaps.

 In this case the leaf will be viewed on a bit of an angle so you can draw it fairly narrow.
 Define it’s shape with a pair of smooth lines and give it a pointy tip.

 Inside the little indent on the back draw a little bump like bit for the stem.
 Make it wider at it’s base and narrower as it goes out.
 Afterwards connect the leaf to the bump with it’s petiole.

 Finally running through the middle of the leaf add the midrib to to finish this step of the drawing.

 Inside the leaf going from the midrib to the edges draw a series of wavy and curved lines to show the veins.
 Make them longer at the base and smaller near the tip.